mylette/vim-gym/README.rst

 If you are using Vim make sure to configure your ``~/.vimrc``, however if you are using Neovim make changes in ``~/config/nvim/init.vim``.

-1. Set the path in Vim to go recursively into the subdirectories with
+1. Set path in Vim to recursively go into subdirectories with

 .. code:: vim